wwu-pi/tutorials/lectures/lsp/030_install_drools.md

    * Click "Create a new Drools 6 Runtime..." and choose a directory to create the Drools Runtime.
    ![Create runtime](images/createnewruntime.png)

-   * Select the created Drools Runtime and clock "OK".
+   * Select the created Drools Runtime and click "OK".
    ![Select runtime](images/addedruntime.png)

    * Click "Finish" to create the project.